-ABC Plan - These plans are designed to support and promote positive self management of behaviours that may be an obstacle to children to maximise their learning potential.
+SEMH Plan - These plans are designed to support and promote positive self-management of behaviours that may be an obstacle to children to maximise their learning potential.
 The plan is designed together with the child and the Behaviour Lead/ Class Teacher, so that there is mutual understanding about any 'individualised' sanctions or agreements that are put into place.
-The Class Teacher will also then arrange a time to discuss the plan with parents, so that both home and school are working in partnership See Appendix C).
+The Class Teacher will also then arrange a time to discuss the plan with parents, so that both home and school are working in partnership (see Appendix C).

-Risk assessment - We put a risk assessment in place when a child has put their own or other childrens' safety at risk.
+Risk assessment - We put a risk assessment in place when a child has put their own or other children's' safety at risk.
 This outlines the risk factors, preventative strategies and a plan of action to deal with them if they were to occur during the school day (See Appendix D).

-Special Educational Need (SEN) record-Children with serious or repeated behaviour difficulties may need to have a SEP in accordance with the special Needs Code of Practice and be logged onto the school SEN record system.
+Special Educational Need (SEN) record-Children with serious or repeated behaviour difficulties may need to have a SEMH (social, emotional, mental health) plan -in accordance with the special Needs Code of Practice and be logged onto the school SEN record system.
 We may ask for an assessment from our Educational Psychologist or, with agreement from parents or carers, refer to CAMHS (Child and adolescent Mental Health Service) through our school nurse.
-It is at this point that if we deem necessary a referral to Childrens' Services may be made.
+It is at this point that if we deem necessary a referral to Children'ss' Services may be made.